Irish Americans in the American Civil War: The 1863 draft riots

-On March 3, 1863, Congress passed the Enrollment Act which required single men age 20 to 45 and married men up to age 35 to register for the draft.
+On March 3, 1863, Congress passed the Enrollment Act which required single male US citizens (and male aliens who had applied for US citizenship) aged 20 to 45, and married men up to age 35 to register for the draft.
 This act angered many northern whites, mainly Irish immigrants who had accepted U.S. citizenship, not realizing that citizenship also made immigrants liable for the draft.
 Fuel was added to the fire of their anger when black men, mostly freed slaves, were excluded from this same draft.
 The Irish feared that newly freed slaves from the South would migrate to the North and create further competition in the labor market.
 Many Irish saw this as a "rich man's war and a poor man's fight" since the policies of substitution and commutation were controversial practices which allowed drafted citizens to opt out of service by either furnishing a suitable substitute to take the place of those drafted, or pay $300 each.
 Both of these provisions were created with the intention of softening the effect of the draft on pacifiers, the anti-draft movement and the propertied classes.
 The result however was general public resentment which then turned to fury.

-A few days after the Enrollment Act was passed, on March 6, 1863, the Detroit Race Riot of 1863 erupted in Detroit, Michigan, as Irish rioted for days over the draft as well as targeting black workers.
+A few days after the Enrollment Act was passed, on March 6, 1863, the Detroit Race Riot of 1863 erupted in Detroit, Michigan, as Irish rioted for days over the draft.
 Four months later, on July 13–16, as the first draft being held in New York City, the mostly Irish working class of the city started the 1863 New York City draft riots.
 Stores were looted and offices of newspapers which supported the Union were ransacked and burned to the ground.
-The rioters then targeted black people as many rioters saw the American Civil War as a war to free the slaves and thus blamed them for the draft, as well as the war.
-Many black people were caught by the mob, stabbed, and lynched as a result.
 When the riots started, the New York State Militia were absent because they had been sent to assist regular Union troops repelling General Lee's Confederate Army in Pennsylvania, thus leaving the New York City Police Department as the only serious force available to put down the riot.

 The city police were unable to halt a crowd which was ten times more numerous, and the rioting continued.
 Two days after the riot started, word came that the draft had been suspended.
 Federal troops returning from the Battle of Gettysburg were sent to the city to quell the riot and peace was finally restored in the streets of New York City more than a day later.
 An estimated 120 people are thought to have died in the draft riots in New York City, which makes this the most deadly civil insurrection in American history.